House of Lords (Hereditary Peers) Act 2026

-The House of Lords (Hereditary Peers) Bill, sometimes referred to as the Hereditary Peers Bill, is a bill in the Parliament of the United Kingdom.
-The bill, if passed, will remove all remaining hereditary peers from the House of Lords and future involvement in British parliamentary processes.
+The House of Lords (Hereditary Peers) Act 2026 (c.
+12), sometimes referred to during passage as the Hereditary Peers Bill, is an act of the Parliament of the United Kingdom which removed all remaining hereditary peers from the House of Lords on 29 April 2026.

+Hereditary peers who also held a life peerage had their membership in the House of Lords continue uninterrupted, and those excluded may rejoin the Lords should they be subsequently granted a life peerage.
+The earl marshal and lord great chamberlain, offices held by hereditary peers, lost their ex officio seats but continue to carry out their ceremonial duties.

+For much of its history, most hereditary peers were entitled to sit in the House of Lords.
+This was abolished in the House of Lords Act 1999, retaining 92 excepted peers until further legislation could be enacted.
 House of Lords reform was proposed at the 2024 United Kingdom general election in the Labour Party manifesto, which included an age cap for life peers and the removal of hereditary peers entirely.
+Following 18 months of consideration before Parliament, the Commons and Lords agreed on the final text of the bill on 10 March 2026, with royal assent being granted to the bill on 18 March 2026.
+It fully came into force on 29 April 2026.
+As part of negotiations to obtain passage of the bill, an unspecified number of new life peerages were to be created to allow some hereditary peers to continue to be members of the House of Lords.
+In June 2026, approximately one-third of those peers excluded by the act were created life peers and returned to Parliament after a short hiatus.

 Background

 Reform of the House of Lords has been a part of successive Government policy since the early 19th century.
 The last major change was made in the House of Lords Act 1999 under the first Blair ministry, which provided that:

 No-one shall be a member of the House of Lords by virtue of a hereditary peerage.

-— Section 1, Exclusion of hereditary peers.
+— section 1, Exclusion of hereditary peers.

-The Act then provided several exceptions, allowing 90 hereditary peers as well as the Lord Great Chamberlain and the Earl Marshal, to remain in the House of Lords pending further reform.
-The Act originally intended to eject hereditary peers in their entirety, however the exceptions made (Section 2 of the Act) were reached as part of a compromise agreed between the Houses of Lords and the Commons during the Bill's passage through Parliament.
+The act then provided several exceptions, allowing 90 hereditary peers, as well as the Lord Great Chamberlain and the Earl Marshal, to remain in the House of Lords pending further reform.
+The act originally intended to exclude hereditary peers in their entirety, but the exceptions made (section 2 of the act) were reached as part of a compromise agreed between the Houses of Lords and the Commons during the bill's passage through Parliament.